DPDK/dpdk/doc/guides/nics/nfp.rst

 Driver (PMD) supporting Netronome's Network Flow Processor 6xxx (NFP-6xxx) and Netronome's Flow Processor 4xxx (NFP-4xxx).

-NFP is a SRIOV capable device and the PMD driver supports the physical function (PF) and the virtual functions (VFs).
+NFP is a SRIOV capable device and the PMD supports the physical function (PF) and the virtual functions (VFs).

 Dependencies